Financial Aid | Loans for Undergraduate Students

 FEDERAL DIRECT LOANS

 All Ursuline College students who complete the FAFSA will be awarded the Federal Direct Loan based on the grade level.
 The Subsidized Direct Loan is awarded to students who demonstrate financial need.
-The current interest rate for Subsidized Direct Loans for undergraduate students is 6.8%.
+The current interest rate for Subsidized Direct Loans for undergraduate students is 4.66% and will lower to 4.29% for loans first disbursed after July 1, 2015.
 The Unsubsidized Direct Loan is awarded to students who do not demonstrate financial need.
 Interest will accrue on unsubsidized loans and will capitalize unless you choose to pay the interest while in school.
-The interest rate for Unsubsidized Direct Loans is also 6.8%.
+Interest rates for Unsubsidized Direct Loans is the same as the Subsidized Loan program.

 The Master Promissory Note (MPN) must be signed and on file with the Direct Loan Servicing Center in order for you to receive the loan funds.
 If you are a previous borrower and have a valid MPN on file, you are not required to sign again.
 The federal direct loan website listed below includes more detailed information on the electronic signature process and the loan details.